Rider's Guide Text Page - Access Services : ASI

 If you are unable to take a trip you have scheduled, call the reservation number as soon as possible to cancel your trip.
 Please be prepared to give the Reservationist your:

-> Access Rider ID Number
+Access Rider ID Number

-> Name
+>

-> Address
+>

-> Scheduled pick-up time
+Scheduled pick-up time

-If you cancel less than two hours before your scheduled pick-up time, you may be considered a No Show.
-See page 49 for more information.
+If you cancel less than two hours before your scheduled pick-up time, you may be

-Personal Care Attendants and Guests:
+Traveling with Personal Care Attendants (PCA) and Guests:

-> Guests: One guest is always allowed, but extra guests are allowed only if there is space.
+Guests: One guest is always allowed, but extra guests are allowed only if there is space.
 Your guests must pay the same fare you pay.

 Traveling With Children: Children may be eligible for Access.
 If your child uses Access and is five years of age or younger, an adult personal care attendant must accompany the child.
 All eligible riders, regardless of age, must pay the fare.
 Personal care attendants ride for free.
 When scheduling a trip, please be sure to inform the Reservationist that the child will be traveling with an attendant.

 Children must ride properly buckled in the back seat in a safety or booster seat until they are eight years old or are at least 4’ 9” tall.
 This is required by law.
-Access does not furnish safety or booster seats.
+Access does not provide safety or booster seats.
 The driver may assist you with installation upon request.

-Customers Must Use Their Own Access I.D.
+Riders Must Use Their Own Access I.D.
 Cards for Rides: Do not allow anyone else to use your Access Rider ID Card for any reason.
 Allowing anyone else to use your ID constitutes fraud and is strictly prohibited.
 Allowing anyone else to use your ID could result in criminal prosecution and/or the loss of your eligibility.

 Paying for Your Ride